oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 These are described in section 8.1 of the [SCIM spec](https://datatracker.ietf.org/doc/html/rfc7643#section-8.1).

-Note: We'll be using a basic autoincrement for the users' id to lessen the complexity of this project.
+Note: We'll be using a basic autoincrement for the user's id to lessen the complexity of this project.
 However, for production, we recommend using a unique id generator such as [xid](https://www.npmjs.com/package/xid-js).

 Update the user model in `schema.prisma`: